-If you would like a guided tour from a museum staff member (English or Italian), the cost is € 21.50 which includes your ticket, booking fee, and guided tour.
+If you would like a guided tour from a museum staff member (in English or Italian), the cost is €25 per person which includes your ticket, booking fee, and guided tour.

 How to Make Reservations and Book Tickets?

-All visitors must have ticket reservations.
-On slower times of the year, you may be able to buy tickets on the same day, but time slots are often sold out in advance so it is very wise to book ahead as soon as you know which day you plan to visit.
+All visitors must have advanced ticket reservations.
+During less busy times of the year, you may be able to buy tickets on the same day in person at the museum ticket office, but time slots are often sold out in advance so it is very wise to book ahead as soon as you know which day you plan to visit.